This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-Your child may need blood tests to give caregivers information about how his body is working.
+Your child may need blood tests to give healthcare providers information about how his body is working.
 The blood may be taken from your child's arm, hand, finger, foot, heel, or IV.

-These are also called neuro signs, neuro checks, or neuro status.
+are also called neuro signs, neuro checks, or neuro status.
 During a neuro check, a healthcare provider checks how your child's pupils react to light.
-He may check your child's memory and how easily he wakes up.
-His hand grasp and balance may also be tested.
-How your child responds to the neuro checks can show if his injury has affected his brain.
+He or she may check your child's memory and how easily he or she wakes up.
+His or her hand grasp and balance may also be tested.
+How your child responds to the neuro checks can show if his or her injury has affected his or her brain.

-This is a device that is placed in your child's head to measure the pressure inside his skull.
+is a device to measure the pressure inside your child's skull.

 Stay with your child for comfort and support as often as possible while he is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.